nganediwal/Data-Driven-Education-VIP/journals/AtushDhakal_Fall20/Wek 11 - Oct 28 - Nov 03.md

 ## Team Meeting:
   - Onboarding to Engageli

-## Tasks To Complete:
+## Tasks Completed:
-  - Code and commit new nav bar
+  - Change nav-bar to reflect feedback
-  - Consult with Matt on new home page design
+  - Consulted with Matt on new home page design
+  - Started work on new home page ~20% complete

 ## Sub-team meeting: